Back to Section Reports

 Part I Crime - Definition

 Uniform Crime Reporting (UCR) is a collective effort by city, county, state, tribal, and federal law enforcement agencies to present a nationwide view of crime.
 Agencies throughout the country participate in the FBI UCR Program and provide monthly summarized reports on ten Part I offenses known to law enforcement and reports on persons arrested.
-The Part I offenses - murder, rape, robbery, aggravated assault, human trafficking/commercial sex acts, human trafficking/involuntary servitude, burglary, motor vehicle theft, larceny-theft, and arson - are considered indicators of the level of crime occurring within the United States.
+The Part I offenses comprised of Violent Crimes (murder, rape, robbery, aggravated assault, human trafficking/commercial sex acts, human trafficking/involuntary servitude) and Property Crimes (burglary, motor vehicle theft, larceny-theft, and arson) are considered indicators of the level of crime occurring within the United States.